Skip to content

 Image Credit: Enrica/ProfileTree

-If there were just two things to visit in Trieste, this pier must definitely be one of them.
-The walk away extending about 200 metres out to the sea is a magical place, especially during sunsets.
-It was built on the San Carlo shipwreck which sank in the harbour in 1751.
-It used to be a very important dock for both moving passengers and docks.
+If there were just two things to visit in Trieste, this pier must be one of them.
+The walk away extending about 200 metres to the sea is magical, especially during sunsets.
+It was built on the San Carlo shipwreck, which sank into the harbour in 1751.
+It used to be an essential dock for moving passengers and docks.
 Because of the destroyer Audace, the San Carlo pier was renamed in memory of this event.
-It is no longer used as a dock but remains popular especially among tourists.
+It is no longer used as a dock but remains popularamong tourists.

 Vittoria lighthouse